mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 Open the configuration screen (see [the official documentation](https://sendapp.org/help/apps/config_screen) about how to; it depends on which platform you are on), and select the "synchronisation" section.

-In the list of synchronization targets, select "Joplin Server (Beta)".
-Enter the Joplin Server URL (`example.com`), your email and password for your account, and confirm them.
+In the list of synchronization targets, select "Send (Beta)".
+Enter the Send URL (`example.com`), your email and password for your account, and confirm them.
 You can also configure synchronization interval (default: 5 minutes).
 Before confirming, you can make sure the configuration by selecting "Check synchronisation configuration".

 [<img src="../assets/send-3.2.13.png" title="Synchronization configuration UI on Joplin 3.2.13 (AppImage)" width="400">](../assets/send-3.2.13.png)